What Is Changing for the UK Driving Test in 2026

 Did the DVSA change the driving test format in 2026?

 No. The 40-minute test structure is identical to 2025: eyesight check, show me tell me questions, four-manoeuvre pool, around 20 minutes of independent driving, and the 15 minor / zero serious or dangerous threshold for a pass.
-The June 2026 marking sheet update clarified language only.
+The marking sheet and the faults the examiner records are unchanged.
 No new manoeuvres, no new questions, no shifted thresholds.

 How long is the UK driving test wait time in 2026?